Gxorge/TheHerobrine-OG/README.md

 # The Herobrine!

 This is my in-progress remake of HiveMC's "The Herobrine!" v2 game-mode that was removed in Java 2.
-This branch contains changes required for the TrueOG network, who this project is now being maintained for.
-The unedited version can be found in the `core` branch and downloads can be found for any release tags that end in `-core`.
+This is the core version of The Herobrine.
+For changes required by the TrueOG network, please see the `trueog` branch.

 ## Database Requirements
 The Herobrine requires 2 databases: a MySQL DB and a Redis DB.
 Redis is used for storing player kit selections, as it is fast.
 Player statistics are stored in a MySQL database.